lauraaconcari/ADM_HW3/README.md

     Build a novel scoring metric to rank MSc degrees based on user queries, considering multiple variables beyond the description field.

     ### 4. Visualizing the most relevant MSc degrees
     Create a map showcasing MSc degree courses based on the defined score in point 3.
-The map should provide insights into the location (city and country) of each course, along with a representation of associated fees.
+We used our engine to query the phrase ```data science```.
+The top 1000 results based on the predefined score in question 3 were returned.
+We used geopandas and geopy libraries to encode the results into geo-referenced data.
+The folium library is also used to visualize this data.
+The map provides insights into the name of each course, location (city and country), a representation of associated fees (using a range of coloured symbols), and a filtering gadget based on the ranges in fees.
+The map is saved as ```interactive_map.html``` in the repository so that it can be downloaded and opened on any web browser.

     <a id="command-line-question"></a>
     ### 6. Command Line Question